meteor-useraccounts/meteor/packages/accounts-base/Stories.md

 dropdown, in the body of a page, or split across multiple pages.
 UI code calls into a client-side API that we provide to perform the actions.

-The API provides a way for the UI to determine which login services are available.
+The API provides a way for the UI to determine which identity services are available.

-The API provides a consistent way for UI code use the registered login services so that it doesn't need to special-case each service.
+The API provides a consistent way for UI code use the registered identity services so that it doesn't need to special-case each service.